 Planting beds, flower beds, gardens and other ornamental areas shall be kept free of weeds and mulched or covered with appropriate vegetative ground cover.

-Trees: Because of the invasive nature of root systems of some tree species and the ecological damage to Florida natural habitats of other tree and plant species,
+Trees: Because of the invasive nature of root systems of some tree species and the ecological damage to Florida natural habitats of other tree and plant species Category 1 plants on the Florida Exotic Pest Plant List and other species of tree on the State of Florida list of invasive plant species shall not be planted on any lot within the Jockey Club.

 Shrubbery: Shrubs, bushes and specimen plantings including topiaries shall be maintained in manner so as not to allow overgrowth.
 Shrubs, whether planted by individually or in a hedgerow, shall be maintained so as not to infringe on any easement and shall not be allowed to grow higher than 6 feet.

-Xeriscaping: The use of stone, rock, rubber mulch, natural mulch or other material either natural or manufactured to Xeroscape any portion of the lot may be regulated by the Association to the fullest extent allowed by law.
+Xeriscaping: The use of stone, rock, rubber mulch, natural mulch or other material either natural or manufactured to Xeriscape any portion of the lot may be regulated by the Association to the fullest extent allowed by law.

 Section 12: Fences